 Genetically modified enzymes are primarily microbial in their base.
 Types of microorganisms used are bacteria, fungi or yeasts.
 Even though it can be considered vegetarian, it does feed microorganisms cow genes that produce the enzyme, chymosin.

 Any potentially harmful genes, such as ones for antibiotic resistance, are filtered out of the enzyme before it's processed, according to the U.S. Department of State.

 And The Vegetarian Society recognizes genetically modified microorganisms as vegetarian-friendly.
 Genetically modified enzymes not only have a less bitter taste than microbial enzymes, they're less expensive to produce.

-Lemon juice or vinegar are used to congeal cheese.
-It is usually used in ricotta and for a heat-precipitated curd.
-This type of enzyme is rarely used, because of its sour taste.
+Lemon juice and vinegar are also used to congeal cheese.
+They're usually used in ricotta and for heat-precipitated curd.
+However, this type of enzyme is rarely used, because of its sour taste.

 - U.S. Department of State: "Food Biotechnology in the United States: Science, Regulation, and Issues"